peter-sipos/jednotka-summer_scout_camp/README.md

           - this would require changes to the script itself and it's completely unnecessary for common use
   - the final file can be either a Word .docx document or a Google Docs document
     - in case of Word doc it is at last required to upload it to Google Drive - recommended place is folder with the sign up form
+- prepare the template of the email
+  - this will be the text of the email in which the generated PDF will be sent
+  - it's enough to use the attached document "Email template.docx" located in the "resources" folder
+    - for as-is functionality there are no edits to the file necessary
+  - the template can also be edited to serve your specific needs
+    - **WARNING: should you decide to edit the doc or use your own texts, it's vital to keep the following in mind:**
+      - **the body of document must be formatted in HTML to ensure proper text formatting in the email**
+      - i.e. only the formatting of the text done via HTML tags will be taken into account
+        - e.g. bold text outside the <b>...</b> tags won't be bold in the resulting email
+        - for reference on HTML tags see: https://www.javatpoint.com/html-tags or https://www.w3schools.com/tags/ref_byfunc.asp
+      - similarly to application template, here the {{TAG}}s are also used for automatic text replacement.
+Same rules for their use applies as in the application template.
+    - the final file can be either a Word .docx document or a Google Docs document
+      - in case of Word doc it is at last required to upload it to Google Drive - recommended place is folder with the sign up form
 - in Google Drive, create a new folder (e.g. within the folder containing the application form) that will hold the generated PDFs
 - in the spreadsheet with the form responses, under Add-ons, click on Apps Script
+  - if while opening the Apps Script interface you get an error, try to log in and open the table in incognito mode
+    - this error can occasionally happen when you are logged in with multiple Google accounts
   - in the Apps Script interface you should land directly in the Editor tab
     - if not, switch to it by clicking the "<>" icon in the left panel
   - add the main script